LaurieLBaker/academic-website/content/post/elephant/index.md

 ---
-date: "2016-06-22"
+date: "2015-11-05"
 diagram: true
 image:
   caption:
   placement: 4
 math: true
-title: Conversations with an R Jedi
+title: Nature's Greatest Masterpiece
 ---

-As much as we love it or hate it, programming plays an increasingly important part in biological research.
-In this episode of *Naturally Speaking Shorts*, Laurie Baker (@llbaker1707) speaks to Hadley Wickham, Chief Scientist at RStudio, about the ins and outs of programming.
-Hadley’s job, put simply, is writing software that helps people make sense of their data — making programming and data analysis in the statistical programme R less painful.
+Humans have a complex relationship and checkered history with elephants.
+Once the revered subjects of myths and legends, elephants have increasingly become the objects of economic greed and the victims of habitat loss.

+In this episode of Naturally Speaking Shorts, Laurie Baker (@llbaker1707) is joined by elephant researcher, Prof. Phyllis Lee, Director of Science for the Amboseli Elephant Research Project in Kenya and Professor of Psychology at the University of Stirling.
+Phyllis has spent the last 35+ years studying the social relationships and life history of elephants in Amboseli, and boy do those elephants have personality!

-Original podcast published on [naturally speaking](https://naturallyspeaking.blog/2016/06/22/episode-41-conversations-with-an-r-jedi/)
+Tune into the original podcast published on [naturally speaking](https://naturallyspeaking.blog/2015/11/05/episode-32-natures-greatest-masterpiece/)